dmlc/gluon-cv/docs/model_zoo/index.rst

   - ``voc`` is the training dataset.

-    The training commands work with the script :download:`Download train.py<../../scripts/segmentation/train.py>`
+  The training commands work with the script: :download:`Download train.py<../../scripts/segmentation/train.py>`

 .. role:: raw-html(raw)